Storyboards in UX/UI Design

 1. Sketch frames: For each scene, sketch a frame that visually represents the user interaction.
 These sketches should depict both the interface and the user's actions.

 1. Add annotations: Beside each frame, write annotations to explain the user’s thoughts, actions and emotional state.
-This helps clarify the purpose of each interaction and how it connects to the user's goals.
+This helps clarify the purpose of each interaction as well as how it connects to the user's goals.

 1. Link the frames: Connect the frames in a logical sequence that matches the user's journey through the story.
-This flow will guide viewers through the storyboard, making the user's path clear.
+This flow will guide viewers through the storyboard and make the user's path clear.

 1. Review and iterate: Finally, review the storyboard with your team or stakeholders.
-Make adjustments based on feedback to more accurately reflect the user experience.
+Make adjustments based on feedback so you more accurately reflect the user experience.

 UX Designer and Author of Build Better Products and UX for Lean Startups, Laura Klein explains user stories: